SmarterApp/RDW_Schema/README.md

 ```

 ### To install
 There are multiple databases: a data warehouse and data mart(s).
 Each has a corresponding folder.
-To install, first go to a corresponding folder and the run:
+To install, go to a corresponding folder and run:
 ```bash
 flyway -configFile=flyway.properties migrate
 ```